Scala-Dev/exp-docs/developers/tutorials/consumer-app-credentials.md

 This URL, together with the query parameters specifying an experience and app, will play an EXP player app.
 For more about player urls see the
 [Player URLs](/developers/tutorials/player-urls.md) guide and [Player App SDK reference](/developers/reference/player-app-sdk.md#url-parameters).

+## Pointing at an Experience
+Consumer apps are not tied to any paticular experience in EXP, an experience is specified in the URL `?experience=[uuid]`.
+This means that ```getCurrentExperience()``` will return null.
+To get the experience specified in the url paramters you can use `exp.getExperience(exp.params.experience)`.